CodeFromAnywhere/react-with-native/modules/code-types/README.md

 app: uses react-native and exposes something on some port when it is ran

-ui-es6: uses react (with (native)), which main entry points to typescript es6 files (this ui package cannot be built, should be transpiled)
+DEPRECATED: ui-es6: uses react (with (native)), which main entry points to typescript es6 files (this ui package cannot be built, should be transpiled. highly discouraged, please use ui-es5, or, if needed, ui-esm)

 ui-es5: ui which main entry points to javascript es5 files (this ui package can be built)

+ui-esm: ui which builds to ESM module resolved Javascript